Ash-broccoli/School-Agenda/README.md

-# School Agenda for people in BMS
+# School Agenda for people in BZZ

 **What is this website**
 <br>